Skip to main content

 Heart-lung symptoms and blood pressure

-Cardiopulmonary symptoms refer to a range of signs and symptoms that can indicate problems with your heart or lungs.
+Heart-lung symptoms refer to a range of signs and symptoms that may indicate problems with your heart or lungs.
 These symptoms can range from mild to severe and can be caused by a number of different conditions.
-If you experience any of the symptoms described below, it's important to make an appointment with a doctor for a thorough assessment.
+If you experience any of the symptoms described below, it is important to book an appointment with a doctor for a thorough assessment.

 Shortness of breath

-Shortness of breath, also known as dyspnoea, is a feeling of having difficulty breathing.
+Shortness of breath, also called dyspnea, is a feeling of having difficulty breathing.
 This can happen both during physical activity or at rest.
-There are many causes, from heart failure to asthma or chronic obstructive pulmonary disease (COPD).
+The causes can be many, from heart failure to asthma or chronic obstructive pulmonary disease (COPD).

 Chest pain

-Chest pain or discomfort can be related to the heart, but also to other parts of the body, such as the abdomen or muscles.
-It is important to distinguish between the different types of pain to identify the possible cause.
+Chest pain or discomfort may be related to the heart, but also to other parts of the body, such as the stomach or muscles.
+It is important to distinguish between the different types of pain in order to identify the possible cause.

 Typical symptoms of cardiopulmonary disease

-- Shortness of breath (Dyspnea): A feeling of having difficulty breathing, which can occur during physical activity, at rest, or both.
+1. Shortness of breath (Dyspnea): A feeling of difficulty breathing, which can occur during physical activity, at rest, or both.

-- Chest pain: Pain or discomfort in the chest area can be a sign of heart problems such as angina or heart attack, but can also be due to other causes such as muscle tension or digestive problems.
+2. Chest pain: Pain or discomfort in the chest area can be a sign of heart problems such as angina or a heart attack, but can also be caused by other factors such as muscle tension or digestive problems.

-- Cough: A persistent cough, especially one that produces white or pink frothy mucus, can be a sign of heart failure.
-Coughs can also be related to the lungs, as in bronchitis or pneumonia.
+3. Cough: A persistent cough, especially one that produces white or pink frothy mucus, may be a sign of heart failure.
+Coughing can also be related to the lungs, such as with bronchitis or pneumonia.

-- Swollen legs and feet (Edema): Fluid build-up in the legs and feet can be a sign of heart failure.
+5. Swollen legs and feet (Edema): Accumulation of fluid in the legs and feet may be a sign of heart failure.

-- Fatigue: Overwhelming tiredness or weakness can be a sign of heart problems or lung disease.
+6. Fatigue: Overwhelming fatigue or weakness can be a sign of heart problems or lung diseases.

-- Pale or bluish skin color: This can be a sign of low blood oxygen levels, which can be caused by problems with the heart or lungs.
+8. Pale or bluish skin: This may be a sign of low blood oxygen levels, which can be caused by heart or lung problems.

-- Dizziness or fainting: This can be related to heart problems, low blood pressure, or other causes.
+9. Dizziness or fainting: This may be related to heart problems, low blood pressure, or other causes.

-- Lip or nails turning blue: This is a sign of low blood oxygen levels and can indicate a problem with the lungs or heart.
+10. Lips or nails turning blue: This is a sign of low blood oxygen levels and may indicate a problem with the lungs or heart.

-A persistent cough or wheeze can be a sign of lung disease.
+A persistent cough or wheezing may be a sign of lung disease.
 It can also be a symptom of heart failure, especially if accompanied by other symptoms such as shortness of breath or fatigue.

 Swollen legs and feet